Arvind0-0/Arvind0-0/README.md

 - 🚀 *Currently working on PYTHON*
 - 👨‍💻 *Ask me about Android application development*
 - 🤝 *Looking forward to collaborate on Open source projects*
-- 💬 *Feel free to reach me out for any help*
+- 💬 *Feel free to reach me out for any halp*
 - ⚡ *Fun fact #1 : Human brain is so trained to disagree the fact that it's just a program in an artificial simulation*
 <br>